Biography

 Selected CV

-2022 Honorable Mention, Tokyo International Foto Awards (TIFA) - Me As A Mother and Myself
+2022 Honorable Mention, Tokyo International Foto Awards (TIFA) — A Quiet Erosion

 2016 Solo Exhibition "The Linden Garden", Aidem Photo Gallery "Sirius" (Tokyo)